practical-scientific-computing/practical-scientific-computing.github.io/mathematica/04-graphics.md

 ```

 Now click on the `>>` at the end of the help (or search for Plot in the help browser).
-At the bottom of the help page you will find an arrow labled "options".
+At the bottom of the help page you will find an arrow labeled "options".
 Clicking this shows all of the plot options available to you for customizing your figure.
 Lets change a couple of things as a test: